jonian/libretro-tanuki3ds/README.md

 You can also connect a controller to use controller input.

-Freecam controls:
+Freecam controls (regular keyboard input is disabled):
 - WASD: move
+- RF: move vertically
-- arrow keys: look around
+- arrow keys: look
-- QE: move vertically
+- QE: roll
-- Left Shift: go slower
+- Left Shift (hold): move slower
-- Right Shift: go faster
+- Right Shift (hold): move faster

 ## Building
 You need the following dependencies installed to build and run: